-- 3. Initial dilution = 1:174 (predicted average value for Swanbourne outlet).
-Contaminant dilution calculations were not performed (-) on any toxicants where concentrations were below the analytical limit of reporting. - 4.
-The trigger values for marine waters are from ANZG (2018).
-The EPA has provided advice that in WA waters where a high level of protection applies, 99% species protection levels should be used. - 5.
-The bioaccumulating toxicants cadmium and mercury must meet the 80% species protection guidelines at the diffuser (i.e. prior to initial dilution), and therefore a diluted concentration was not calculated. - Analytical limits for Chloropyrifos were not low enough to confirm exceedance of, or compliance with, the ANZG (2018) guidelines.
-Until detection limits required for direct comparison can be attained by commercial laboratories, WET testing will provide a test of the toxicity of the wastewater stream (See Appendix D). - 7.
-Trigger values are for endosulfan, not endosulfan sulfate (ANZG 2018). - 8. = dissolved metals 0.45 μm filtered.
+3. Initial dilution = 1:104 (predicted average value for Swanbourne outlet).
+Contaminant dilution calculations were not performed (-) on any toxicants where concentrations were below the analytical limit of reporting.

+4. The trigger values for marine waters are from ANZG (2018).
+The EPA has provided advice that in WA waters where a high level of protection applies, 99% species protection levels should be used.

+5. The bioaccumulating toxicants cadmium and mercury must meet the 80% species protection guidelines at the diffuser (i.e. prior to initial dilution), and therefore a diluted concentration was not calculated.

+6. Bold text indicates exceedance of trigger values

+Analytical limits for Chloropyrifos were not low enough to confirm exceedance of, or compliance with, the ANZG (2018) guidelines.
+Until detection limits required for direct comparison can be attained by commercial laboratories, WET testing will provide a test of the toxicity of the wastewater stream (See Appendix D).

+8. Trigger values are for endosulfan, not endosulfan sulfate (ANZG 2018).

+9. = dissolved metals 0.45 μm filtered.